cfe-lab/phylodating/docs/unrooted_tree_help.md

-A newick unrooted phylogenetic tree file containing all the sequences to be calibrated or dated.
-The tip labels must exactly match the sequence IDs in the ID column of the info CSV file.
+An unrooted phylogeny (newick tree file) containing all the sequences to be calibrated or dated. *Tip labels must exactly match the sequence IDs in info CSV file.*